 Image Jaimee Cook

 Pemphigus complex is a group of rare bullous autoimmune diseases in cats, which are the result of an overactive immune response against the cat’s own tissues.
-An overproduction of autoantibodies which attacks the epidermal bonding molecules causing them to separate, resulting in the formation of superficial vesicles and bullae (a blister which contains serous fluid) which rupture to form crusted erosions on the skin.
+An overproduction of autoantibodies attacks the epidermal bonding molecules causing them to separate, resulting in the formation of superficial vesicles and bullae (a blister that contains serous fluid) which rupture to form crusted erosions on the skin.

 Genetic predisposition, exposure to sunlight, certain drugs such as cimetidine and ampicillin, and a history of chronic inflammatory disease are all possible causes.

 What we do know is that a separation of keratinocytes (epidermal cell) occurs within the stratum corneum (the outermost layer of the epidermis).
 Autoantibodies attack the desmosomal proteins which are structures that attach the epidermal cells to each other, which leads to skin cells separating and fluid collecting between the separated layers, known as acantholysis.

 The name pemphigus is derived from the Greek word pemphix, meaning bubble or blister.
 There are three types of pemphigus in cats:

 - Pemphigus foliaceus (PF) – The most common type, affecting the superficial epidermal layers (the top/outermost layer of the skin).